raedyping/PersonalWebsite2019/content/home/experience.md

   date_end = "2009-09-01"
   description = """

+  My responsibilities included:
-  I studied learning sciences approaches to studying gesture in groups of learners engaged in science inquiry.
-I worked with computer scientists to create embodied approaches to studying nanoscience.
+  * Studying learning sciences approaches to studying gesture in groups of learners engaged in science inquiry
+  * Working with computer scientists to create embodied approaches to studying nanoscience

   """
 +++